Researching the biology, ecology and behavior of whales, dolphins and porpoises.

 Research to inform change

-This research program, led by Dr. Lance Barrett-Lennard and Dr. Valeria Vergara, fills a niche that complements the capacities, strengths of academic, ENGO, and government research programs in British Columbia and Canada, and collaborates with them as much as possible.
-We recognize the value of combining knowledge, skills, capacities, and resources and experiences of multiple parties when conducting field research and interpreting data.
-Our team includes both experienced senior scientists with a long view of conservation and research and younger scientists with cutting edge technical skills.
+Our Cetacean Conservation Research Program fills a niche that complements the capacities, strengths of academic, ENGO, and government research programs in British Columbia and Canada, and collaborates with them as much as possible.
+We recognize the value of combining knowledge, skills, capacities, resources, and experiences of multiple parties when conducting field research and interpreting data.
+Our team includes both experienced senior scientists with a long view of conservation and research, and younger scientists with cutting edge technical skills.

 Photo by Lance Barrett-Lennard / Ocean Wise (SARA permitted).

-Underwater noise from anthropogenic sources is known to adversely affect essential life processes such as foraging, social behavior and communication for aquatic species at risk such as Southern and Northern Resident killer whales, and is recognized as a significant ocean conservation concern.
-To improve our understanding of the coastal acoustic environment and potential impacts of human-produced noise on marine species, Lance, Valeria and collaborators from the BC Coast-Wide Hydrophone Network have been working on a new initiative called NoiseTracker.
-NoiseTracker is an effort to cement a partnership of existing hydrophone network operators to monitor underwater noise along the BC coast and communicate findings to the public on a shared platform using standardized metrics.
+To improve our understanding of the coastal acoustic environment and potential impacts of human-produced noise on marine species, our team and collaborators have been working on a new initiative called NoiseTracker.
+NoiseTracker is an effort to cement a partnership of existing hydrophone operators to monitor underwater noise along the BC coast and communicate findings to the public on a shared platform using standardized metrics.

 Beluga whales: a sound centered species in today’s noisy world

-The beluga acoustic research project is aimed at deepening our understanding of beluga vocalizations and impacts of noise and disturbance on beluga communication and behavior.
-Our most recent study showed that masking of the quiet calls of newborn belugas by noise can impair mother-calf contact.
-We work primarily in the St Lawrence River Estuary, Quebec, in close collaboration with the Group for Research and Education on Marine Mammals (GREMM), and in the Churchill River Estuary, Manitoba.
+The beluga acoustic research project aims to deepen our understanding of beluga vocalizations and impacts of noise and disturbance on beluga communication and behavior.
+Our recent study showed that masking of the quiet calls of newborn belugas by noise can impair mother-calf contact.
+We work primarily in the St Lawrence River Estuary, Quebec, in close collaboration with the Group for Research and Education on Marine Mammals (GREMM) and the University of Quebec.
 Our studies involve the synchronization of underwater recordings and drone footage.
 This ability to pair simultaneous aerial imagery and underwater acoustic data is an innovative marriage of technologies that can shed light on beluga communication and behavior with an unprecedented level of detail.
+We have evaluated the potential impacts of using drones to study beluga whales and other cetaceans, and published a paper outlining recommendations to minimize disturbance.